shivam060404/LabSyncAI/labsync3.0/LabSyncai/README.md

-# LabSync AI
+# LabSync.AI

-**LabSync AI** is a comprehensive medical report management and analysis platform.
+**LabSync.AI** is a comprehensive medical report management and analysis platform.
 It empowers users to securely manage health data, analyze medical reports with AI, visualize trends, and receive personalized recommendations.
 The platform supports multi-language, low-resource mode, SMS/voice notifications, and regional reference ranges for a global user base.

 ---